 An EHT beamformer shall not transmit a 20 MHz, 40 MHz or 80 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS ≤ 80 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

-An EHT beamformer shall not transmit a 160 MHz MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 160 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.
+An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 160 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

-An EHT beamformer shall not transmit a 320 MHz MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 320 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.
+An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP with a TXVECTOR parameter NUM_STS that is greater than the maximum number of EHT-LTF symbols indicated in the Beamformee SS = 320 MHz subfield of any STA identified by a STA Info field in the preceding EHT NDP Announcement frame.

 An EHT beamformer indicates the maximum number of EHT-LTF symbols it might transmit in a 20 MHz, 40 MHz or 80 MHz EHT sounding NDP in the Number Of Sounding Dimensions ≤ 80 MHz subfield.